Britain's FTSE falters as miners decline but SABMiller surges

 * Mixed Chinese data impacts mining stocks

-* Royal Mail down after government sells stake (Updates prices, adds detail)
+* Royal Mail down after government sells stake (Updates prices, adds quote)

 By Kit Rees and Sudip Kar-Gupta

-LONDON, Oct 13 (Reuters) - Britain’s top equity index fell on Tuesday, weighed down by mining stocks following mixed Chinese economic data, although drinks group SABMiller surged on a new bid proposal from rival AB InBev.
+LONDON, Oct 13 (Reuters) - Britain’s top equity index fell on Tuesday, weighed down by a drop in mining stocks following mixed Chinese economic data, although drinks group SABMiller surged on a new bid proposal from rival AB InBev .

 “I think, broadly, we’ve formed a nice low and hopefully we can continue to build into Christmas.”